richardhenyash/artofnht/README.md

 ### Wireframes ###
 An [Initial Sketch](./assets/wireframes/rev0) was produced for discussion prior to the initial project strategy meeting with the client.

 [Initial Wireframes](./assets/wireframes/rev1) showing different options for the Home and Gallery pages were produced using [balsamiq](https://balsamiq.com/index.html) and presented to the client.
 The base case was selected for the Home and Gallery pages.

 [Responsive Design Wireframes](./assets/wireframes/rev2) were then developed based on the initial wireframes showing the Home, Gallery and About pages as viewed on desktop, tablet and mobile devices.

 The home page features two large bright and colorful illustrations, a navigation menu, the NHT logo provided by the client and a link to the artist's page on [comicartfans](https://www.comicartfans.com/gallerydetail.asp?gcat=682).
-We decided to use two illustations for the home page as the artist's most colourful illustrations are in portrait orientation and this would allow 2 images to be tiled side by side on a desktop view, with one of the images being removed or the images being tiled vertically on smaller devices.
+We decided to use two illustrations for the home page as the artist's most colourful illustrations are in portrait orientation and this would allow 2 images to be tiled side by side on a desktop view, with one of the images being removed or the images being tiled vertically on smaller devices.

 The Gallery is presented as a seperate page.
 The gallery features the artist's favourite work divided into the categories "Illustrations" and "Caricatures".
-The images will be tiled in 2 rows corresponding to the "Illustrations" and "Caricatures" categories, with 3 columns shown on a desktop view, 2 columns shown on a tablet view and 1 column shown on a mobile view.
+The images are tiled in 2 rows corresponding to the "Illustrations" and "Caricatures" categories, with 3 columns shown on a desktop view, 2 columns shown on a tablet view and 1 column shown on a mobile view.

 The Biography and Contact information is presented on the About NHT page.
-The about page will include a contact button which will open up a contact form.
+The about page includes a contact button which will open up a contact form.

 ### Design Choices ###